Afterwords: Richard Rodney Bennett

 An exploration of the musical versatility of Richard Rodney Bennett - composer, pianist, jazz musician, cabaret singer, film score writer and avant-gardist.

 Richard Rodney Bennett, who would have celebrated his 90th birthday in March 2026, has been described as the 'complete musician'.
 Born into a highly musical family - his mother had studied with Gustav Holst - he was already writing film scores while a teenage student at the Royal Academy of Music.
-He went on to study with Boulez, perform as a jazz pianist and singer and receive three Academy Award nominations for his film music.
+He went on to study with Boulez, perform as a jazz pianist and singer and to receive three Academy Award nominations for his film music.

 Produced by Alan Hall